Phone companies offer a number of services that can help protect against nuisance calls.

 1.-Blocks up to 10 numbers, unless specified otherwise

-3.-Caller display is free on request with a 12 month line rental contract or charged at £1.75.
-Customers on the BT Basic tariff will receive BT Privacy with caller display without charge and with no commitment to a 12 month line rental contract.
+2.-Caller display is free on request with a 12 month line rental contract or charged at £1.75 per month.
+Customers on the BT Basic/ Home Phone Saver tariff will receive BT Privacy with Caller Display without charge.

 Communications providers may also offer other services to help you tackle nuisance calls.
 Some providers offer a dedicated nuisance calls team to provide advice and assistance.
 Other providers may supply these services through their customer services teams.